-Option: The third tour date of July 26 will get to experience the Wild Bill Days Rodeo as an option to their trip to Deadwood.
+Option: The third tour date has an option to experience the Wild Bill Days Rodeo as an option to their trip to Deadwood.
 For those who like rodeos or haven’t experienced one before, this is the cream of the crop!!

 You will check in at an exciting hotel complex in Deadwood where you can have a free evening to experience the Deadwood night life or families can just stay back at the property and enjoy the different activities available.